marcusziade/falcony/README.md

 ```

 ## Application Flow
-### README.md

----

-# YouTube Video Downloader

-## Description

-This Go application fetches the latest video from a specified YouTube channel and downloads it using `yt-dlp`.
-It tracks the last downloaded video date to avoid duplicate downloads.

-## Prerequisites

-Ensure you have the following installed on your system:

-- Go (latest version)
-- ffmpeg
-- curl

-## Environment Variables

-To run this application, you need to set the following environment variable:

-- `YOUTUBE_API_KEY`: Your YouTube API key.

-## Setup and Installation

-1. Clone this repository to your local machine.
-2. Navigate to the project directory.
-3. Run `go mod download` to install the necessary Go packages.
-4. Set up the YouTube API key as an environment variable.
-5. Build the Go application using the command `go build -o main`.
-6. Run the application with `./main`.

-## How to Use

-1. Set the channel ID in the `main()` function to your desired YouTube channel.
-2. Run the application.
-3. The application will fetch and download the latest video from the specified channel to the `videos` directory in the project.

-## Application Flow

 1. Checks and creates a `videos` directory if not exists.
 2. Retrieves the channel ID and API key.